dotnet/designs/accepted/2023/preview-apis/preview-apis.md

    example, if you try to use the .NET 7.0 SDK, you'll get a build error telling you that this isn't supported.
 This alignment isn't necessary for library preview APIs and in fact highly undesirable.

+In the discussion of library-level preview features we concluded that we want to model it as a peer to `[Obsolete]`:

+1. **Can be viral or non-viral**.
+We ended up liking the fact that this mean it can both be viral and not viral, depending on wether the consumer suppresses it or marks themselves.

+2. **Not a free-for all switch**.
+We don't want a single global property that enables all library preview features.
+Rather, we want to allow the caller opt-in those features separately.

+3. **Not tied to the SDK version**.
+Since these features have no dependency on tooling preview features, there is no need for this constraint.

 We considered offering a different mode for `RequiresPreviewFeaturesAttribute` instead of using a different attribute but we believe this makes it harder to